JuliaManifolds/Manopt.jl/joss/paper.md

 $$ \operatorname*{arg\,min}_{x\in\mathcal M}\quad \displaystyle\sum_{k=1}^Nd_{\mathcal M}(x, p_k)^2, $$

-where $d_{\mathcal M}$ denotes length of a shortest geodesic connecting the the two points in the arguments.
+where $d_{\mathcal M}$ denotes length of a shortest geodesic connecting the two points in the arguments.
 It is called the Riemannian distance.
 For the sphere this distance is given by the length of the shorter great arc connecting the two points.

 ```julia
 using Manopt, Manifolds, LinearAlgebra, Random